Texas Hunting

 Open Carry While Hunting in Texas

-Texas allows open carry of firearms during hunting.
-Bow hunters can use any caliber of firearm while hunting.
-However, hunters must be cautious and adhere to hunter harassment laws, which protect lawful hunting and fishing activities from interference.
+However, hunters must also exercise caution and adhere to hunter harassment laws, which aim to protect lawful hunting and fishing activities from any unwarranted interference.

 Texas Hunting License, Permits, and Tags